-Federal Judge Orders Administration To End Arbitrary Detention Of Asylum Seekers
+Federal Judge Orders Administration To End Arbitrary Detention Of Asylum-Seekers

 The judge's decision came in response to a lawsuit filed in March by the American Civil Liberties Union and other groups.

-"The ruling in the Damus case stands for the principle that the government cannot apply a blanket policy of detaining asylum seekers for the purpose of deterring people from coming into the United States to seek asylum," said ACLU deputy legal director Cecilia Wang.
+"The ruling in the Damus case stands for the principle that the government cannot apply a blanket policy of detaining asylum seekers for the purpose of deterring people from coming into the United States to seek asylum," said ACLU deputy legal director Cecillia Wang.

-Typically, asylum seekers must pass a "credible fear" interview to convince authorities that they face a threat of persecution at home.
+Typically, asylum-seekers must pass a "credible fear" interview to convince authorities that they face a threat of persecution at home.
 If they pass, they are usually eligible for release pending a hearing, unless they are considered a flight risk or a danger to the public.
 At least, that is how it worked during the Obama administration.

 But according to the ACLU lawsuit, everything changed under the Trump administration.
-Asylum seekers in five ICE field offices in Detroit, El Paso, Los Angeles, Newark and Philadelphia are being detained with no hope of being released.
+Asylum-seekers in five ICE field offices in Detroit, El Paso, Los Angeles, Newark and Philadelphia are being detained with no hope of being released.

-"We had a clear record, as the court noted, showing that in these five ICE field offices there really was a very clear pattern in what previously resulted in release of asylum seekers at a rate of ninety percent based on individualized consideration really dwindled down to near zero," said Wang.
+"We had a clear record, as the court noted, showing that in these five ICE field offices there really was a very clear pattern in what previously resulted in release of asylum seekers at a rate of ninety percent based on individualized consideration really dwindled down to near zero," Wang said.

-As a result, Judge Boasberg ordered the government to conduct case-by-case reviews of more than a thousand other asylum seekers who have been denied release by those five ICE field offices.
+As a result, Judge Boasberg ordered the government to conduct case-by-case reviews of more than a thousand other asylum-seekers who have been denied release by those five ICE field offices.

 "To be clear, in finding that injunctive relief is warranted in this case, this Court is simply ordering that Defendants do what they already admit is required– follow the ICE Directive when adjudicating asylum-seekers' detention.
 The Directive provides a framework of minimum protections for those claiming refugee status, and, as Defendants acknowledge, it is binding on the Government.
 To mandate that ICE provide these baseline procedures to those entering our country – individuals who have often fled violence and persecution to seek safety on our shores – is no great judicial leap," Judge Boasberg concluded.

-Note: An earlier version of this story misspelled Ansly Damus' first name as Ansley, and misspelled Cecillia Wang's first name as Cecilia.